-1 had active pulmonary and glandular tuberculosis 2 had active pulmonary with inactive glandular (disease) 8 had active glands only 2 had active glands with no pulmonary evidence."
-(Ferguson 1938:24-27) A study of 171 family trees among the Plains Indians of the Qu'Appelle Valley, made by Ferguson, revealed the following situation: 24 were lost by out migration 57 died out on both male and female sides.
+- 25 had pulmonary tuberculosis only - 1 had active pulmonary and glandular tuberculosis - 2 had active pulmonary with inactive glandular (disease) - 8 had active glands only - 2 had active glands with no pulmonary evidence.

+(Ferguson 1938:24-27)

+A study of 171 family tress among the Plains Indians of the Qu'Appelle Valley, made by Ferguson, revealed the following situation:

+- 24 were lost by out migration

+- 57 died out on both male and female sides.

+- 30 disappeared because the male side died out.